fornililab/dfs/README.md

 The following scripts are included in the package:

     * dfs - the main program, used to run calculations using the DFS method
     * compensatory_power - calculate per-residue compensatory power index
     * data_muncher - write data from details HDF5 file to more common formats
-	* enrichment - calculate enrichment matrices for dfs
+    * dotM - calculate RMSIP between vector spaces from DFS

+Please check the files in the "doc" directory for relevant documentation and instructions for each script.
+A tutorial is also included.
-each script has a comprehensive help section including examples, that is available by running
+Each script also hes a summary help section which is accessible by running:

-	script --help .
+	script --help

+Happy simulating!